odoo/owl/doc/component.md

         url: String
       ]},    // object, with keys id (number), name (string, optional) and url (string)
     someFlag: Boolean,     // a boolean, mandatory (even if `false`)
-    someVal: [Boolean, Date]   // either a boolean or a date };
+    someVal: [Boolean, Date],   // either a boolean or a date
+    otherValue: true,     // indicates that it is a prop };
 ```